- Fuel Cell Cars

 - STEM Education

-The Electrolyzer Cell 10 is a Double-Cell PEM electrolyzer for the production of hydrogen and oxygen.
+The Double Electrolyzer (Formerly Electrolyzer Cell 10) is a Double-Cell PEM electrolyzer for the production of hydrogen and oxygen.
 This cell can be used in electrolyzer mode for the production of hydrogen.
-Please see technical specs for hydrogen production levels.
+Please see technical specifications for hydrogen production levels.

 The electrolyzer provided in this set is maintenance-free.
 However, always remember to use fresh, distilled water each time and to drain the water from the storage tanks after use.